rust-lang/std-dev-guide/src/feature-lifecycle/stabilization.md

 ## Partial Stabilizations

 When you only wish to stabilize a subset of an existing feature your first step should be to split the feature into multiple features, each with their own tracking issues.
-How you split up that feature is situational and depends on the specific feature and how you're splitting it up, so in some cases you may want to create a new tracking issue for the portion being stabilized, and in other situations you may want to use the new tracking issue to track the portion being left unstable.
-If you're unsure how to split up the issue you can always ask a libs-api team member for guidance in the original tracking issue or in the [libs team zulip](https://rust-lang.zulipchat.com/#narrow/stream/219381-t-libs).
+When you're splitting up the feature, you should always introduce a new feature name for the portion being stabilized and leave the existing feature for the portions left unstable, that way existing users of that feature are not left in a broken state.

 You can see an example of partially stabilizing a feature with tracking issues [#71146](https://github.com/rust-lang/rust/issues/71146) and [XXXXX]() with FCP and the associated implementation PR [XXXXX]().